LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Filemaker Data Sources
 **********************

-Lasso Server allows access to FileMaker Server 7-12 Advanced and FileMaker Server 9-12 through the Lasso Connector for FileMaker.
-Lasso provides several methods and options which are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.
+Lasso 9 allows access to FileMaker Server 7-12 Advanced and FileMaker Server 9-12 through the Lasso Connector for FileMaker.
+Lasso provides several methods and options that are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.

-Lasso is a predominantly datasource-independent language.
-It does include many FileMaker-specific tags which are documented in this chapter.
-However, all of the common procedures outlined in the :ref:`Database Interaction Fundamentals <database-interaction>`, :ref:`Searching and Displaying Data <searching-displaying>`, and :ref:`Adding and Updating Records <adding-updating>` chapters can be used with FileMaker data sources.
+Lasso is a predominantly data-source-independent language.
+It does include many FileMaker-specific options documented in this chapter.
+However, all of the common procedures outlined in the
+:ref:`Database Interaction Fundamentals <database-interaction>`, :ref:`Searching and Displaying Data <searching-displaying>`, and :ref:`Adding and Updating Records <adding-updating>` chapters can be used with FileMaker data sources.

 .. note::
-   The methods and procedures defined in this chapter can only be used with FileMaker data sources.
+   The methods and options defined in this chapter can only be used with FileMaker data sources.
 Any solution which relies on the methods in this chapter cannot be easily retargeted to work with a different back-end database.

 Terminology
 ===========